Overview

 Throughout the design process, I conducted regular design sprints and critique sessions to refine our designs.

-For example, we iterated on the "Send Money" page, applying design principles, accessibility guidelines, and research guidelines to achieve a modern, accessible, and user-friendly solution.
+For example, I iterated on the "Send Money" page, applying design principles, accessibility guidelines, and research guidelines to achieve a modern, accessible, and user-friendly solution.

 The final design was shaped through cross-functional collaboration, including with engineers and product managers.
 Using an agile, iterative approach, we refined the design based on user feedback.
 Driven by solving users' pain points, every decision prioritized usability, usefulness, and accessibility while delivering a secure, relevant, and modern experience.